ayoayco/web-component-base/README.md

 ---
 This is a very minimal base class for creating reactive custom elements easily.

-When you extend the `WebComponent` class for your component, you only have to define the `template()` and `observedAttributes()`, and changes in any attribute value will automatically cause the UI to render.
+When you extend the `WebComponent` class for your component, you only have to define the `template()` and `properties`, and changes in any attribute value will automatically cause the UI to render.

 The result is a reactive UI on attribute changes.